 Now the truth about baby sleep is that there are no miracle cures.
 You can take every course, read every book and still your child is going to wake up sometimes through the baby and toddler years.
-My daughter is still a light sleeper.
+My child is still a light sleeper.
 No course is going to change that.

 Some kids have night terrors or nightmares.
 And then there will be illnesses and vacations that cause sleep disruption.

 But teaching your child how to fall asleep on their own gives them the skills to sleep through the night MOST of the time.
 And to get back on schedule quickly when illnesses and vacations cause a disruption.